unsik6/Algorithms_Codes/README.md

 	> - Contributor: unsik6
 	> - Reference: Alfred V. Aho and Margaret J. Corasick, "Efficient String Matching: An Aid to Bibliographic Search", ACM(1975) 18 (6) 333-340
 	> - Language used to implement: C++
 	> - Abstract:<br/>&nbsp;&nbsp; Aho-Corasck Automata is the deterministic automata to find all location of multiple patterns in a given text.
 Preprocessing patterns constructs the automata looked like a trie.
-Next, put a give text, the string in which we want to find patterns, in the automata.
+Next, put a given text, the string in which we want to find patterns, in the automata.
 	> - Time complexity: (implementation: array) <br/>&nbsp;&nbsp; preprocessing by all patterns to construct the automata, including the trie, failure func and output func, needs time linear to sum the length of all patterns.
 And, Searching patterns in a given text needs time linear to the length of the text.
 If the sum of the length of all patterns is <i>m</i>, the alphabet used in the text is constant, and the length of the text is <i>n</i>, then the time complexity of this algorithm is $$O(m  + n)$$
 	> - Space complexity: (implementation: array) <br/>&nbsp;&nbsp; The number of nodes and edges of the automata is at most the sum of the length of patterns.
 And, the failure function can be stored as a linear array.
 If the patterns consist of only one character and their length are differnet from each other, the output function returns all patterns whose length is shorter than the new pattern founded. $$O(m^2)$$